dssdanial/Selenium_Test_Automation_ML/README.md

 Fixtures define the steps and data that constitute the arranged phase of a test.
 They are functions we define that serve this purpose.
 They can also be used to define a test’s act phase; this is a powerful technique for designing more complex tests.
 We can tell pytest that a particular function is a fixture by decorating it with @pytest.fixture.

-Here’s a piece of code to show how fixtures work in our case in **confest.py**:
+Here’s a piece of code to show how fixtures work:

 ```python